 The “Bach to Back” DNA Project at FTDNA for Eastern Kentucky Bachs and Backs is primarily a male Y-DNA Project.
 It has been a success with several participants who have completed testing and have been found to be a very close match to each other.
-The six participants displayed in the public results descend from three of the four sons of Harman Back who migrated from Germany to Virginia, wrote his will in Mercer Co KY which was probated in Garrard Co KY in 1798.
-Five of the six have tested at least 67 markers and the sixth tested 37.
+The seven participants displayed in the public results descend from three of the four sons of Harman Back who migrated from Germany to Virginia, wrote his will in Mercer Co KY which was probated in Garrard Co KY in 1798.
+Six of the seven have tested at least 67 markers and the sixth tested 37.

-Kit # 68731 is a proven descendant of James Back and Nancy Back who married in Fayette County Kentucky on March 9, 1812.
-Estate documents prove that Nancy was the daughter of Joseph Back who died in 1834 in Garrard County Kentucky.
-Their 1812 Fayette County marriage bond was signed by Harmon Back, leading to the conclusion that Harmon Back Jr. was James’ father.
+Kit # 68731 is a proven descendant of James Back and Nancy Back who married in Fayette County Kentucky.
+Other children of Harman Jr. married in Fayette County in the same decade with Harman Jr. giving permission, leading to the conclusion James was the son of Harman Jr. Estate documents prove that Nancy was the daughter of Joseph Back who died in 1834 in Garrard County Kentucky.
 This test subject’s great grandfather was William Berriman Back who was prominent in the history of Montezuma Well in Arizona which is now a National Parks Monument.

 Kit # B281410 is a descendant of Joseph Back, son of Harman Sr. through Joseph's son Enoch.
 Joseph died 1834 in Garrard Co KY.
 Joseph inherited the “land and plantation” of his father Harman Sr in 1798.
 He is a perfect match to two of the descendants of Henry Back Jr. of Letcher County.